The Monuments of Pearl Harbor

 May 11, 2017

 It’s sometimes difficult to get the full story about a historic event from one place.
-Artifacts are spread all over, and are often divided among different memorials of the event.
+Artifacts are spread all over, and are often divided among different monuments of the event.
 One event in American history that those general rules don’t apply to is the December 7th, 1941 attack on Pearl Harbor.
-Though you’ll find different memorials and honorary plaques around the globe, only at Pearl Harbor will you find such a concentration of museums, memorials, and monuments of Pearl Harbor, and that’s the spot where the attack occurred.
+Though you’ll find different memorials and honorary plaques around the globe, there’s only one place where you find such a concentration of museums, memorials, and monuments of Pearl Harbor, and that’s the spot where the attack occurred.

 An extensive collection of relics pulled from the remains of the attack, a series of memorials featuring actual vessels that took part in the assault, and a series of museums and exhibits help to bring together everything you need to know about the Japanese surprise attack.